Psychosomatic Disorder: Causes, Symptoms, Types, And Treatments

 What Is Psychosomatic Disorder?

 These disorders may not be present in the same way in every individual.
-Depending on your mentality and temperament, a physical disease like a rash or psoriasis may bother you enough to make you depressed and sick.
+Depending on your mentality and temperament, a physical disease, like a rash or psoriasis, may bother you enough to make you depressed and sick.
 However, another friend with a similar condition may not feel as depressed or sick as you.
 The reverse can also be true.
 For instance, someone with depression may not eat enough or nothing at all.
 Thus, mental conditions can also lead to physical illness (1, 2).

-Symptoms Of Psychosomatic Disorder:
+Symptoms Of Psychosomatic Disorder

 - Quickened heart rate